Gorillas on the Mast: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a C stating, “Lisa frees a killer whale.
 Bart frees a gorilla.
 Homer buys a boat.
 Bare story bones.
 Nothing wrong with that.
 The Simpsons’ world is made up of outlandish situations rendered possible, sometimes even plausible, by animation and the show's forgiving rules of reality.
 Some of the best episodes sound just as sparse in outline.
 Homer goes to space.
 Springfield gets a monorail.
 Lisa and Bart thwart a supervillain's plot to drown Springfield."

 Tony Sokol of Den of Geek gave the episode a 2.5 out of 5, stating that the episode "doesn't truly shine.
 There are a lot of very funny lines and gags, but nothing which truly distinguishes it as comic gold.
 This isn't the fault of Lisa's social justice warmongering.
 Kent Brockman offers cutting commentary after Lolo wreaks havoc on Springfield saying, 'The police, as always, are useless.'
 Which cuts to a scene where Springfield's bluest kill a perfectly harmless balloon.
 The water is only tepid and while good gags are on tap, they are not premium blend."